clamsfeel2/nitchplusplus/README.md

 ### Configuration

-The configuration file had very few options.
-Currently you are only able to modify the icons shown in the `fetch++` output, and set whether `fetch++` should display the ascii art or not.
+In order to use the config file, put the [example config file](./config/EXAMPLE-config.toml) into the config directory.
+By default `fetch++` will use `$HOME/.config/fetchplusplus/config.toml` as the path to your config file.
+However, you are able to change the path by setting `FETCHPP_CONFIG_FILE` environment variable to a path ending in `config.toml`

+I think it is well documented, please let me know if not.

 > [!WARNING]
 > Any symbol or text 2 or more characters will break the output.
 >
 > **will be fixed soon**

-In order to use the config file, put the [example config file](./config/EXAMPLE-config.toml) into the config directory.
-By default `fetch++` will use `$HOME/.config/fetchplusplus/config.toml` as the path to your config file.
-However, you are able to change the path by setting `FETCHPP_CONFIG_FILE` environment variable to a path ending in `config.toml`